mixlr/mixlr.github.io/_posts/2016-03-31-five-ways-to_use-slack-sounds.markdown

 ![Mixlr HQ Sounds summoning everyone for daily standup](/images/slack-sounds-standup.png)

+Feel free to take a look at the implementation as we have [open sourced the code](https://github.com/mixlr/huck-9000).
 Clearly, these are just simple and fun things but they enable you to think in a creative way about your workplace and even though it does not directly improve our product it heavily improves our day to day happiness and you never know when one of these hacks lead to another innovative idea as well.